sowiszcze/homelab-compose/README.md

 - [ ] Update all stacks to newest version
 - [x] Environment variables how-to
 - [x] Requirements and installation how-to
+- [ ] Add healthcheck where possible and it makes sense
 - [ ] Reusable parts
 - [ ] Migrate projects description and metadata to separate `README.md` files
 - [ ] Readme files generator based on config files